-- .02 If, instead, the candidate's political party or the municipality in which the candidate may become mayor is an attest client, the threat to the member's compliance with the "Independence Rule" [1.200.001] would be at an acceptable level.
-Accordingly, independence would not be impaired. - Refer to the "Conflicts of Interest" interpretation [1.110.010] of the "Integrity and Objectivity Rule" [1.100.001] for additional guidance.
+In the state and local government environment, members should consult the "Entities Included in State and Local Government Financial Statements" interpretation [1.224.020] to determine which entities related to their attest client require the member's independence.
+Also refer to the "Conflicts of Interest for Members in Public Practice" interpretation [1.110.010] of the "Integrity and Objectivity Rule" [1.100.001] for additional guidance.
 In addition, members in such positions should consider their obligations as members in business under part 2 of the code.
 [Prior reference: paragraphs .164-.165 of ET section 191]